R-CoderDotCom/ggbernie/README.md

 # ggbernie
 A ggplot2 geom for adding Bernie Sanders.
 This is a core package of the memeverse.
+Check also [ggcats](https://github.com/R-CoderDotCom/ggcats).

 This is a package inspired by a [tweet](https://twitter.com/samuelmehr/status/1352348108013895693) by [@samuelmehr](https://twitter.com/samuelmehr)